The Undertaker: Return of the Deadman (2004–2007)

-Soon after, Randy Orton challenged The Undertaker to a match at WrestleMania 21, uppishly proclaiming that he would end his WrestleMania winning Streak.
+Soon after, Randy Orton challenged The Undertaker to a match at WrestleMania 21 on April 3, uppishly proclaiming that he would end his WrestleMania winning Streak.
 Even with help from his father, Orton lost as The Undertaker improved his WrestleMania record to 13–0.
-After a two-month hiatus, Undertaker returned on the June 16 edition of SmackDown!, but lost to JBL due to interference from Randy Orton, revealed as a new draft switch to SmackDown!.
+After a two-month hiatus, The Undertaker returned on the June 16 episode of SmackDown!, but lost to JBL due to interference from Randy Orton, who was drafted to SmackDown! as part of the draft lottery.
 Despite his interference, the Randy Orton/Undertaker feud was put on the back burner until late summer of that year, resulting from Orton on the injured list.

-In the meantime and in one of the most controversial moments in WWE history on an edition of SmackDown! taped on July 4, 2005 (aired on July 7), SmackDown!
-General Manager Theodore "Teddy" Long scheduled Muhammad Hassan in a match against The Undertaker at The Great American Bash, and placed Daivari in a match that night against Undertaker: Undertaker quickly defeated Daivari.
+In the meantime and in one of the most controversial moments in WWE history on an episode of SmackDown! taped on July 4 (aired on July 7), SmackDown!
+General Manager Theodore Long scheduled Muhammad Hassan in a match against The Undertaker that would determine the number one contender for the World Heavyweight Championship at The Great American Bash on July 24, and placed Daivari in a match that night against The Undertaker: The Undertaker quickly defeated Daivari.
 After the match, however, Hassan began to "pray" on the ramp, summoning five masked men, dressed in black shirts, ski-masks and camouflage pants.
 Armed with clubs and a piano wire, the masked men assaulted and choked out The Undertaker before Hassan then placed The Undertaker in a camel clutch.
 Afterward, the masked men lifted Daivari above their heads and carried him away.
 Three days later, the London bombings took place.
 The footage aired unedited on UPN in the United States and on The Score in Canada with an advisory warning shown several times during the broadcast.
 It was removed from the Australian and European (including in the United Kingdom) broadcasts.